medvedevgroup/TwoPaCo/README.md

 It will output a text file to the standard output.
 Each line will contain a triple indicating an occurence of junction:

-	<seq_id_i> <pos_i> <positive_junction_id_i> <negative_junction_id_i>
+	<seq_id_i> <pos_i> <junction_id_i>

-The first number is the index number of the sequence, the second one is the position, and the last two are the junction id.
-The index number of the sequence is just the order of the sequence in the input file.
+The first number is the index number of the sequence, the second one is the position, and the third one is the junction id.
+The index number of the sequence is the order of the sequence in the input file(s).
 All positions/orders count from 0.
 Positions appear in the file in the same order they appear in the input genomes.
-The \<positive_junction_id\> is the id of the junction that appears on the direct strand, while \<negative_junction_id_i> is the id of the junction that appears on the complementary strand.
+The \<junction_id\> is a signed integer, the id of the junction that appears on the positive strand strand.
+A positive number indicates "direct" version of the junction, while a negative one shows the reverse complimentary version of the same junction.
+For example +1 and -1 are different versions of the same junction.
 This way, one can obtain all multi-edges of the graph with a linear scan, as described in the paper.
 For example, a sequence of pairs of junctions ids:

-	a_1 b_1
+	a_1
-	a_2 b_2
+	a_2
-	a_3 b_3
+	a_3

 Generates edges a_1 -> a_2, a_2 -> a_3 in the graph corresponding to the positive
-strand and edges b_3 -> b_2, b_2 -> b_1 in the graph coming from the reverse
-complementary strand.
+strand.
+To obtain the edges from the positive strand, one has to traverse them in the backwards order and negate signs, e.g. for the example above the sequence will be -a_3 -> -a_2 -> -a_1.
 One can also output junctions grouped by ids, it is useful for comparison between different graphs:

 	graphdump -g <twopaco_output_file>